Want to grow your email list by 1,000+ subscribers?

 So even if you didn’t win, you could still reap the rewards:

-A few more ideas you could try include:
+A few more ideas you can try include:

 Sending traffic to your homepage won't give you optimal conversions.